walt-er/hooks-workshop-notes/README.md

     * arg two is a dependencies array, just like useEffect
     * you can memoize entire components so they only re-render if their props change
         * this is especially useful for long lists
+* `useRef`
+    * allows you to use DOM Node API to control things like focus and scroll behavior
 * React profiler
     * as you step through commit events, gray bars are components that were not re-rendered